 Inscendence as a complementary word to the transcendence brings you contemplations on various topics from the perspective of the reflective, associative and internal intelligence.
 A journey into depths to find, like Rumi said, the “Messiah, in my heart, I bear.” (مسيحا در دلم پيدا و من بيمار می گردم).

 Enjoy the articles.
 Take them in.
-More than philosophical discussions or my attempts to convince you of anything, take them as gentle meditations and let them reveal that which your own Inner Heart knows.
+More than philosophical discussions or my attempts to convince you of anything, approach them as gentle meditations.
+Let them reveal that which your own Inner Heart knows.
+Perhaps they invite you to dream or to look at Reality with an expanded gaze.

 [The articles from the old website, Orphic Inscendence, are here too.]